dirkscholte/CloudyGalaxy/README.md

 # CloudyGalaxy

-Code to run Cloudy 17.02 for conditions appropriate to galaxy H2 regions.
+Code to run Cloudy 17.02 for conditions appropriate to galaxy HII regions.

 - Uses FSPS irradiating spectra. (imported through StellarSpectrum class in read_write_cloudy.py)
 - Abundances as in Asplund et al. (2009) and Grevesse et al. (2010) (in abundances.py)